 Impacts and Contributions/Outcomes

-This and further research may benefit growers by providing insight into management options that will result in enhanced weed suppression when using rye as a cover crop.
-Other management methods should be studied to determine their potential to increase the allelochemical content in rye, which will increase the cover crop’s ability to provide weed control.
+This project thus far has examined the effect of Spring mowing and N fertilization on allelochemical levels in Fall planted Winter rye.
+Results suggest that Spring mowing with N fertilization will elevate the leaf tissue component of the biomass, the location of the greatest levels of allelochemicals.
+Also, preliminary work into the effect of plant growth regulators on allelochemical production has been conducted.
+The research will benefit growers by providing insight into cover crop management options that will result in enhanced for weed suppression when using rye as a cover crop.
+Various cultural methods are being tested to determine which will increase the allelochemical content in rye, which will increase the cover crop’s ability to provide weed control.

 Professor of Crop Science

 PO Box 7620